Early Career Fellow, Institute of Advanced Studies (IAS) / Politics and International Studies (PAIS)

 Dr Eloïse Bertrand works on party politics, democratisation, and institutions in sub-Saharan Africa, with a focus on Burkina Faso and Uganda.

 Her doctoral research aimed at unpacking the perceived "weakness" of opposition parties in Africa, in order to understand the role these parties have in the constrained and shifting settings of hybrid regimes.
 Based upon a comparative approach and extended fieldwork, her thesis explores the formation process, internal organisation, and mobilisation capacity of opposition parties in Uganda and Burkina Faso.
+Several publications stemming from her PhD are currently under review or in preparation.

 She was awarded the Entente Cordiale scholarship for the 2015/2016 academic year, as well as research grants from the British Institute in Eastern Africa (BIEA), the French Institute for Research in Africa (IFRA-Nairobi), and the Association for the Study of the Middle East and Africa (ASMEA).
+In 2020, she received an Early Career Fellowship from the Institute of Advanced Studies at the University of Warwick.

 She is open to media requests and has appeared on various outlets (press, radio, TV) to discuss current and political affairs in Burkina Faso and Uganda.
 She also regularly serves as a country expert on Burkina Faso for asylum claims in the UK and the USA.